pedromonteiro01/beStrong/examples/README.md

 ![Class](prints/class-in.png)
 <br>

-Add a new class (available for trainers)
+Add a new class (available only for trainers)
 ![Add New Class](prints/add-class.png)
 <br>